The Importance of Your Spinal Column and Its Connection to Other Organs

 Problems with digestion

-Inflammation of the lumbar spine upsets the digestive system, which means that its performance will be affected in different ways.
+The importance of your spinal column is such, that inflammation of the lumbar area can even upset the digestive system.
+This means that its performance will be affected in different ways.
 Constipation is one likely consequence, accompanied by bouts of sudden diarrhea.

 Misalignment of the spinal column has a close correlation with the functioning of the organs.
 Because of this, we recommend that you get periodic checkups from your doctor.
 Don’t forget physical exercise.
 Swimming is ideal because it helps realign your bones and strengthen all your muscles.
 This will help you regain control of this sensitive area.

 On the other hand, if you tend to suffer more from anxiety or depression, you should try yoga.
 You’ll notice the benefits for both your physical and mental health.
 This ancient discipline uses asanas, or poses, to help you oxygenate and realign your body, in addition to meditation to calm your mind.
 So, what option do you prefer?

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.

 Hall, M. P. (1955).
 La anatomía oculta del hombre.
 Editorial Kier.